NFL regular season: Regular season expansion (2021–present)

 Prior to the 2011 collective bargaining agreement (CBA), there had been proposals to expand the regular season schedule to 17 or 18 games per team.
 However, a longer regular season proposal was defeated in the 2011 labor negotiations between the owners and the players association.

 One of the proposals for the 17th and 18th games was to have every team play at least one game abroad every year.
 Another idea put forth by Houston Texans owner Bob McNair before his death was to move the traditional regional rivalries that are currently played in the preseason (such as the Governor's Cups) into a permanent annual part of each NFL team's schedule.
 The NFL Players' Association opposed extending the season, largely because of injury concerns, and extending the season would require that such an extension be included in the next CBA.
-The collective bargaining agreement signed in 2011 maintained the sixteen game regular season schedule.
+The collective bargaining agreement signed in 2011 maintained the sixteen-game regular season schedule.

 The 2020 CBA allowed for an expansion of the regular season to seventeen games.
 The team owners voted in March 2021 to institute the expanded schedule beginning with the 2021 season.
-Each team's 17th game will match them up against an interconference opponent from a division that specified team was not going to play against prior to the addition of the 17th game, with AFC teams hosting the extra games in odd-numbered years, while NFC teams host extra games in even-numbered years.
+Each team's 17th game will match them up against an interconference opponent from a division that specified team was not going to play against before the addition of the 17th game and from the division schedule rotation from two seasons prior, with AFC teams hosting the extra games in odd-numbered years, while NFC teams host extra games in even-numbered years.
+Since that time, the NFL has continued to push for an 18-game regular season; however, the current CBA mandates a maximum 17-game season until its expiration in 2031.
+In addition, the CBA has a provision that the maximum number of international games that can be played in a season is 10 until the 2025 season.

 Scheduled division matchups

 This chart displays the current schedule of division matchups, based on the three-year intraconference and four-year interconference rotations in place since 2002, and the additional interconference "17th game" in place since 2021.
 In each year, all four teams in each division listed at the top will play one game against all four teams in both of the divisions to which it has been assigned — one from the AFC, the other from the NFC.

-In addition, every division is assigned to play its extra interconference game against one team from the division it played two years prior.
+In addition, every division is assigned to play its extra interconference game against one team from the division it played two years before.
+Since the schedule expansion was implemented for the 2021 NFL regular season, the eighteenth and final week of the NFL regular season has involved matchups against divisional opponents for all 32 NFL teams, as it had been since 2010.

+As a result, Week 18 has been unofficially termed by fans as "Rivalry Week" (similarly to the final week of the college football season), as the final week matchups are often games that involve the biggest rivalries in the NFL.